kendayao/Weather-Dashboard/README.md

 ## Usage

+The deployed application link will take you to the homepage.
 To start, type in a city name in the text input area.
 Click on search to display the current weather conditions for that city.
 Below the current weather display will show the 5 day weather forecast.

 ## License